garbados/couchdb/share/doc/src/configuring.rst

     shell> ls
     mycert.pem privkey.pem

-Now, you need to edit CouchDB's configuration, either by editing your ``local.ini`` file or using the ``/_config`` API calls or the configuration screen in Futon.
+Now, you need to edit Cloudant's configuration, either by editing your ``local.ini`` file or using the ``/_config`` API calls or the configuration screen in Futon.
 Here is what you need to do in ``local.ini``, you can infer what needs doing in the other places.